 Hydraulic fractures can initiate at perforation clusters, the edges of preexisting fractures, or at 'initiation points' placed along openhole wellbore sections.
 The spacing of the openhole initiation points are a user input.
 By default, hydraulic fractures do not initiate in mode III from the top and bottom of preexisting fractures (which leads to an en echelon array of cracks, but there is an option to turn this on.
 To initiate, the fluid pressure at the initiation point must exceed the locally calculated Shmin, plus an effective tensile strength.
-Further, the crack does not form unless the fluid pressure is high enough to propagate the fracture once it has formed.
-Thus, the fracture toughness has an impact on initiation.
+Further, for discrete propagation algorithm, the crack does not form unless the fluid pressure is high enough to propagate the fracture once it has formed.
+Thus, the fracture toughness has an impact on initiation in this case.
+On the other hand, for continuous propagation algorithm, the fracture is always initiated once the fluid pressure exceeds the local Shmin plus tensile strength.
+See Section 10.3 for the description of continuous algorithm.
 The fracture toughness and effective tensile strength are input for each layer in the "Geologic units (facies list) table in the "Static Model and Initial Conditions" panel).